QualiSystems/Juniper-JunOS-Router-Shell-2G/README.md

 Release: **Juniper JunOS Router 2G Shell**

-▪ CloudShell version: 9.3 the latest patch and above
+▪ CloudShell version: 2022.1 and above

-▪ Certified model: Juniper SRX220
+▪ Certified models: Juniper SRX220

 **Note:** If your CloudShell version does not support this shell, you should consider upgrading to a later version of CloudShell or contact customer support.